 If you ever wanted to apply cannabidiol aka CBD directly on your skin then the way to do it is through CBD topicals.
 Despite offering Canadians a different consumption method than other products, CBD topicals have made their mark on the beauty and skincare industry.

 Nowadays, everyone in these industries wants to get into CBD creams, lotions, and salves.
-But if you’re not seeing the hype, then chances are you aren’t that familiar with CBD or CBD topicals.
+For instance, you can even get topical cbd for moms; designed specifically by moms, for moms, to help you feel calm, focused, and centered.
+But if you’re not seeing the hype, then chances are you aren’t that familiar with CBD.

 In this article, we will give you the basics of what these products are and how they’re made.